MicroEJ/docs/VEEPortingGuide/systemView.rst

 MicroEJ Architecture can generate specific events that allow monitoring of current Java thread, Java exceptions, Java allocations, ... as well as custom application events.
 Please refer to the :ref:`event-tracing` section.

-For Application custom events, the first step is to add logs in the Java application using a dedicated ``Tracer``.
+For custom application events, the first step is to add logs to the Java application using a dedicated ``Tracer``.
 Please read the documentation page :ref:`codeInstrumentationForLogging`.
 Below is an example of ``Tracer`` usage:

 .. code-block:: java